alxtrnr/hangman/README.md

 Contributions are welcomed.
 See [CONTRIBUTING](https://github.com/alxtrnr/hangman/blob/master/CONTRIBUTING.md) for how.

+If you over from [PyBites](pybites.slack.com) thank you!
 Code / project review would be great!
 Bit muddled about returning and passing values between functions.
 Any pointers on this or anything else would be wonderful.
 Thank you.